MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Calculation/instructions.md

 Any combination of lowercase and uppercase letters is acceptable.

-For any calculations that require _pi_, a value of 3.14 is to be used.
+For any calculations that use `pi`, a value of 3.14 is to be used.

 A function will return `-1` if any invalid parameters are used.